The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis

 Consider a (forward) SDE on the interval $[0,T]$, of the form

-where $f$ and $g$ are smooth and such that there exists a unique solution of the corresponding initial-value problem, e.g. with $f$ globally Lipschitz with respect to $x,$ uniformly on $t\in [0, T].$ Let $p_t$ be its associated density, i.e. the solution of the associated Fokker-Planck (FP) equation
+where $f$ and $g$ are smooth and $f$ is globally Lipschitz with respect to $x,$ uniformly on $t\in [0, T]$, so that the corresponding initial-value problem admits a unique solution.
+Let $p_t$ be its associated density, which solves the Fokker-Planck (FP) equation